 Visiting Kura Tawhiti is easy and done by making your way from Porters Pass Viewpoint to the large parking lot only 10 minutes away.
 This attraction is well signposted and very hard to miss.
 From the parking lot, there is a well-defined walking track you can enjoy that leads through the boulders.
 It takes anywhere from 40 to 60 minutes to explore the area and the 1.4 kilometers (each way) walking track (0.9 miles) is considered easy.

 This is certainly one of the best stops between Christchurch and Franz Josef!

 3. Cave Stream Scenic Reserve

 Next up is one of the more unique attractions on this road trip.
-Cave Stream Scenic Reserve is a 594-meter cave with a stream running through it that you can walk through.
+Cave Stream Scenic Reserve is a 594-meter (1949 feet) cave with a stream running through it that you can walk through.